amphp/socket/docs/server.md

 ## TLS

 As already mentioned in the documentation for `Amp\Socket\listen()`, you need to enable TLS manually after accepting connections.
 For a TLS server socket, you listen on the `tcp://` protocol on a specified address.
-After accepting clients you call `$socket->enableCrypto()` where `$socket` is the socket returned from `Server::accept()`.
+After accepting clients you call `$socket->setupTls()` where `$socket` is the socket returned from `Server::accept()`.

-Any data transmitted before `Socket::enableCrypto()` resolves successfully will be transmitted in clear text.
+Any data transmitted before `Socket::setupTls()` resolves successfully will be transmitted in clear text.
 Don't attempt to read from the socket or write to it manually.
 Doing so will read the raw TLS handshake data that's supposed to be read by OpenSSL.